 Extend wait time for Steps attached on Complex Elements

 Optionally specify how much extra time, in seconds, the system should have in order to find references to complex page elements of the given application or website.
 Enter an integer (no decimal numbers).
 Increasing this setting means increasing the waiting time before the Launcher opens.

 Specifies how many attempts the system will make in order to find the page element associated with a given step at the Journey’s creation.
 Enter an integer (no decimal numbers).
 Minimum value: 1.
 The default value is 3.

 Specifies a time interval in milliseconds which the system will wait between the single attempts to find page elements.The default value is 500.

 When selected, the system ignores the setting in Interval between Element search attempts and executes the number of page element searches specified in Element search attempts count without pause.

 Journey Step URL is based on current browser location

 Step URL auto fill - All new Journey Steps will have the Step URL field automatically filled in, based on the current browser location.
 To disable it, scroll the button.

 Rules for Excluding Element IDs

 Here you can define whether Element IDs are to be trusted or not, or if they can be trusted with some exception.
-In order to define which elements should be the exception, you should ask a more technical person (for example, your IT administrator), who has very good knowledge of the base application.
+In order to define which elements should be the exception, you should ask a technical person (for example, your IT administrator), who has knowledge of the target application.